Azure/missionlz/docs/deployment-guide-walkthrough.md

 By default [Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction) offers a free set of monitoring capabilities that are enabled via an Azure policy when you first set up a subscription and view the Microsoft Defender for Cloud portal blade.

-Microsoft Defender for Cloud offers a standard/defender sku which enables a greater depth of awareness including more recommendations and threat analytics.
+Microsoft Defender for Cloud (DfC) offers a standard / defender SKU which enables a greater depth of awareness including more recommendations and threat analytics.
 You can enable this higher depth level of security in MLZ by clicking the box 'Enable additional features for Microsoft Defender for Cloud.'
 Then use the pulldown menu to select additional DfC features.

 If additional features are enabled then a Security Contact E-mail Address will also be prompted.